Why Do I Need a Pikler Triangle And What The Heck Is it?

 - We LOVE imaginative toys that don’t have batteries, sounds, or screens!
 This toy encourages active imagination.
 As your children age, the Pikler (and some of the cool accessories) foster their developing imagination in ways a battery operated toy doesn’t.

 - Ours folds up and could slide under or behind furniture.
 When shopping for yours, make sure you not only find a high quality Pikler that will be safe, but one that can fold up.
+Or, if you decide to go with the Pikler Triangle, DIY, make sure you build one that folds up!

 - The Pikler triangle has grown with my kids.
 Until my youngest is 6 or 7, we will be playing with the Pikler often.